 Couples Counseling in Seattle, WA

 Are you tired of sabotaging relationships by engaging in behaviors you know may drive the other person away?
 Do you feel ready to embark on this journey to let go of your old narrative but worry that you need a little extra support?
 Maybe you want the accountability of working with a therapist, or you’ve gotten stuck in the past when you’ve tried to change your behavior in relationships.
 Getting some extra help from a couples or marriage counselor or an individual therapist may give you the extra boost you need to break this old cycle.

 Here at Thrive for the People, we have several exceptional licensed counselors and psychologists who specialize in working with relationship concerns.
 We can help you get to the core of what is preventing you from having a successful relationship.
 We help individuals and couples in the Seattle area with a wide range of mental health concerns at our Ballard counseling office and online.
 We offer couples & marriage counseling if you and your partner want to come to therapy together.
 Otherwise, we can also work with you on improving your relationship through individual counseling.
-Other common reasons we see individuals include anxiety, sadness or depression, unhealthy or disordered eating habits, or old trauma that are impacting your current life.
 Whichever area of your mental health you would like to improve, we look forward to hearing from you.
 You can schedule a free 15-minute phone consultation or contact us for more information.